nhsbsa/nhsbsa-digital-playbook/src/data-visualisation/non-functional/non-functional-req.md

 These requirements include good reusability, installability, portability, and interoperability.

-::: details Source
+::: details Source - NFR guide

-[Non-functional requirements: a guide with examples][non-func 2]
+[Non-functional requirements: a guide with examples][non-func 1]

 :::

 ## Monitoring NFRs

 We can monitor Non-Functional Requirements in a number of ways and planning for these in the development of your data product:

 - Linking in with the relevant teams when developing and rolling out your dashboard, e.g. security, architecture
 - Following best practices; data storage, access privileges
 - Following testing processes; functions, accessibility, figures